wothke/libxmp-4.4.1/README.md

 JavaScript/Web world.

 ## Credits
-This "project" is based on libxmp (4.4.1): http://xmp.sourceforge.net/
+This mainly "project" is based on libxmp (4.4.1): http://xmp.sourceforge.net/ (The "hvl" add-on is based on Xeron/IRIS's "hvl2wav tool" with changes performed by Vitamin/CAIG.
+I hope that eventually XMP's currently unused "hvl" impl will be usable so that this add-on will then no longer be neeeded.)

 ## Howto build